Irun to San Sebastián (Donostia)

 Distance Covered: 26km / 16.1 miles

-The first segment of the Camino del Norte is one of the most beautiful parts of the whole route, and it happens to end in my favorite city in Northern Spain.
+The first segment of the Camino del Norte is one of the most beautiful parts of the whole route, and it happens to end in my favorite city in northern Spain.
+This section, like most of the segments in the start of the Camino del Norte, features steep grassy climbs and descents, and also offers beautiful ocean views.

-If you’re curious to learn more about the Camino, take a look at my post explaining this ancient pilgrimage.
+If you’re curious to learn more about the Camino, take a look at my post explaining the origins of this ancient pilgrimage.

-I should mention that the trail is quite well-marked, with an abundance of signs signaling the most important turns.
-This first segment confirmed my plans to hike the Camino without downloading any specific maps’ app.
+The trail is quite well-marked, with an abundance of signs signaling the most important turns.
+Walking this first segment confirmed my plans to hike the Camino without downloading any specific maps’ app.
 While I definitely would not recommend that approach for everyone, for me navigating was part of the challenge.

 Of course, speaking a little Spanish will go a long way on this hike, as on routes other than the Camino Frances you are more likely to run into people who do not speak fluent English.
 If you’re looking to get started with some basic transactional Spanish, take a look at my article on Spanish for the Camino.